LiamPC01/Expense-Tracker/README.md

 # Expense-Tracker
-Add and view items to expense tracker
+Add items to expense tracker and view them